Skip navigation

 • Infection

 Another possible risk for this procedure is damage that creates a hole (perforation) in the ureter.
 This can cause scarring of the ureter and you may need another surgery to correct the problem.
-Tell your provider if you have an allergy to seafood.
+Tell your doctor if you have an allergy to seafood.
 This could cause you to have an allergic reaction to the contrast dye used during this test.

 Considerations